KDAB/cxx-qt/book/src/bridge/extern_rustqt.md

 }
 ```

-The `extern "RustQt"` section of a CXX bridge declares Rust types and signatures to be made available to Qt and C++.
+The `extern "RustQt"` section of a CXX-Qt bridge declares Rust types and signatures to be made available to Qt and C++.

-The CXX code generator uses your `extern "Rust"` section(s) to produce a C++ header file containing the corresponding C++ declarations.
+The CXX-Qt code generator uses your `extern "RustQt"` section(s) to produce a C++ header file containing the corresponding C++ declarations.
 The generated header has the same file name as the input rust file but with `.cxxqt.h` file extension.

 A bridge module may contain zero or more `extern "RustQt"` blocks.